EugeneLoy/play2-openshift-quickstart/README.md

 Play will then run your app in production mode.
 The server will listen to `${OPENSHIFT_INTERNAL_PORT}` at `${OPENSHIFT_INTERNAL_IP}`.

-* `.openshift/action_hooks/stop` just tries to kill the `RUNNING_PID` process, and then checks that no `java` process is running.
+`.openshift/action_hooks/stop` tries to kill the `RUNNING_PID` process, and then checks that no `java` process is running.
 If it's there, it tries five times to kill it nicely, and then if tries another five times to kill it with `-SIGKILL`.

 Acknowledgments
 ----------------------------